QHose/QRSMeteor/pages/data gateway - Common OEM use cases with data movement.md

 # Detailed architecture in a multitenant setup

 In the beginning of this chapter we discussed the different methods of moving data into the cloud.
-Below we define an example integrated architecture for the scenario: data gateway - data movement
+Below we define an example integrated architecture for the scenario: data gateway - data movement:

-The picture below outlines the complete integration
 - the embedding of content
 - the automatic provisioning using the APIs
 - the data replication to the cloud